Shagshag/prestashop-documentation/ContextCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Context.php line 277
+* This method is defined in [classes/Context.php line 277](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Context.php#277)